 Actors Involved in Salesforce Development Lifecycle

 To achieve successful Salesforce development, many actors have to come along and share multiple responsibilities.
-These specialists involved in a Salesforce development lifecycle are mentioned below.
+These specialists involved in a Salesforce development lifecycle are Product Manager, Release Manager, Salesforce Developer, Quality Engineer, and Salesforce Administrator.

 Stages Involved in Salesforce Development Lifecycle